donBelizaire/homework_tracker/README.md

 ## Challenges/Lessons
++   User Authentication
++   Form Data Management
++   GitHub Workflow Mangement
++   General Django jankyness

 ## Unsolved Problems
+-   Implementing Dual profile authentication
+-   Assignment tracker Overview

-+ Heroku deployment not active.
+-   Heroku deployment not active.

 ## Ice Box
 Below are features that will be implemented in the future:
+-   Upload Files
+-   Render uploaded documents to the screen
+-   allow both Instructor and User profiles to perform CUD